Recovering p-adic valuations from pro-p Galois groups: Step 2 of the main result: construction of the valuation via norm combinatorics

 has order 2. \end{proof}

-In fact, upon reviewing the proof, we see that we didn't need all of $G_K(2)$, only the significantly smaller quotient $Gal(K''/K)$, where $K''$ is the so-called maximal $\Z/2\Z$ elementary meta-abelian extension of $K$.
-Indeed, Lemma \ref{lemma1} and \ref{squareclasses} clearly only need this quotient, and it is well known (see e.g. \cite{popmeta}) that the Galois cohomology used is already seen by $Gal(K''/K)$.
-Therefore we get the much stronger
+\begin{rmk} Upon reviewing the proof, one finds that we didn't need all of $G_K(2)$, only the significantly smaller quotient $Gal(K''/K)$, where $K''$ is the so-called maximal $\Z/2\Z$ elementary meta-abelian extension of $K$.
+Indeed, Lemma \ref{lemma1} and \ref{squareclasses} clearly only need this quotient, and Pop has shown (Section 2 of \cite{popmeta}, in particular Lemmas 1, 2 and 6) that the Galois cohomology used is already seen by $Gal(K''/K)$.
+Therefore, Proposition \ref{normprop} can be obtained using only this quotient, and this is all that is required for the norm-combinatorics. \end{rmk}